edemotte/edemotte/README.md

 I am:
 ✔️ A UI developer
 ✔️ A fan of React Js. (because it pays my bills) (but also because its fun to play around with)
 ✔️ But mostly, I am a human.
-I work with my fellow humans and we build things.
-These things make us proud.
+I work with my fellow humans and we build apps which make us proud.

 ## 🌐Socials